prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-admob.md

 **Step 4** For each prebid's ad source, the GMA SDK sequentially instantiates an adapter.

 **Step 5** The adapter verifies the targeting keywords of the winning bid and the server properties of the given ad source.
-If they match adapter will render the winning bid.
-Otherwise, it will fail with "no ad" immediately and the next ad source will instantiate the same adapter but for another set of server params.
+If they match the adapter will render the winning bid.
+Otherwise, it will immediately fail with a "no ad" error and the next ad source will instantiate the same adapter but for another set of server params.

 ## Integrate Prebid Adapters